HTTP status codes are an essential part of SEO and web development.

 If you see this happening, you will need to fix the configuration of your server so that it sends the correct status code.

-These codes indicate that the client needs to take additional action to complete the request.
+Redirection messages indicate that the client needs to take additional action to complete the request.

 For example, if you try to visit a page that has been moved, you will see a 301 redirect status code.